top of page

 Stupa Hill (स्तूप पहाड़ी)

-Stupa Hill was closed for visit during my visit, and in any case, there was no properly marked trails leading upto the temples up in the hill.
+Stupa Hill, adjacent to the hill of Caves 1 to 5, was closed for visit during my visit, and in any case, there was no properly marked trails leading upto the temples up in the hill.
+Cave 6 can be viewed from the picture below which is pretty much inside the bushes.
 According to the pamphlets, Stupa Hill is significant as Cave 6 was converted to become a Christian church during the Portuguese colonisation, although there is nothing left to see after years of damage.

 Cave 6 (from internet)